-Based on the available data, the chemical may cause adverse effects on fertility warranting classification.
-A reduced number of implantation sites and lower number of pups delivered were observed in an EOGRTS and range finding study.
-The effects were observed only in the high dose groups together with mild systemic toxicity in dams.
+Based on the available data, the chemical may cause adverse effects on fertility.
+A reduced number of implantation sites and lower number of pups delivered were observed in both generations in an Extended One Generation Reproductive Toxicity Study (EOGRTS) in rats and range finding study.
+The effects were observed only in the high dose groups together with mild systemic toxicity.
+Overall, there is considered to be some evidence of effects on fertility, warranting classification.
 There was no evidence of specific developmental effects in the available studies.
-The available data warrant hazard classification.